jonasreycian/jonasreycian/README.md

 - ⚡ Fun fact: ...
 -->

-- 👨 I’m Jonas.
-- 🔭 I’m currently working on a cross-platform application Travel app using Flutter and a Frontend Developer at my current company.
+- 🔭 Currently working on a cross-platform application Travel app using Flutter and a Frontend Developer at my current company.
-- 🌱 I’m currently learning on perfecting my craft on designing a Flutter application including the best practices.
+- 🌱 Currently learning on perfecting my craft on designing a Flutter application including the its practices.
 - 📫 Leave me message on my [LinkedIn.](https://www.linkedin.com/in/jonasreycian/)
 ---